Azure/AzureAD-App-Docs/articles/en-us/lr/sso_configure.md

 ## Prerequisites

-To configure Azure AD integration with lr, you need the following items:
+To configure Azure AD integration with LoginRadius, you need the following items:

 - An Azure AD subscription
-- A lr single sign-on enabled subscription
+- A LoginRadius single sign-on enabled subscription

 > **Note:**
 > To test the steps in this tutorial, we do not recommend using a production environment.